What is the main source of law authorising this entity form?

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

-Certain accounting information has to be periodically submitted to the Chilean tax authority, in connection with tax obligations of the entity.
+Certain accounting information must be periodically submitted to the Chilean tax authority, in connection with the tax obligations of the entity.

 Generally, SpAs are not required to submit their accounts and financial information to other authorities.
-Exceptions may apply in certain industries, or if the SpA is subject to a special regime or agreement, which may require it to submit financial information (e.g. mining entities subject to a special mining tax regime may be required to periodically submit financial statements to the Chilean Securities Agency).
+Exceptions may apply in certain industries, or if the SpA is subject to a special regime or agreement, which may require it to submit financial information (e.g. mining entities subject to the mining royalty or a special mining tax regime may be required to periodically submit financial statements to the Financial Market Commission).

-SpAs must maintain accounting records that are sufficient to determine the financial position of the entity, and to support its periodical tax filings.
+SpAs must maintain accounting records that are sufficient to determine the financial position of the entity, and to support its periodic tax filings.

 Is the entity permitted to determine its own financial year?

-With the prior approval of the Chilean tax authority, SpAs may establish a financial year ending in June 30.
+With the prior approval of the Chilean tax authority, SpAs may establish a financial year ending on 30 June.

 Is the entity subject to any statutory (external) auditor obligations?

-The bylaws can establish that no external auditor is required.
-If the bylaws are silent on this matter, external auditors or account inspectors shall be appointed.
+The bylaws can provide that no external auditor is required.
+If the bylaws are silent on this matter, external auditors or account inspectors are appointed.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?